+LIQUIDATION/TERMINATION STAGE

-which the market value is determined.
-LIQUIDATION/TERMINATION STAGE Subordinated Participation in Nonliquidating Net Sale Proceeds and Liquidating Distributions The Advisor After all shareholders have received a return of their Invested Capital and their Common Return, then the Advisor is entitled to receive the following amounts: (a) an amount equal to the capital contributed by the Advisor to the Operating Partnership, (b) then, 10% of remaining Residual Proceeds available for distribution.
-Actual amounts are dependent upon results of operations and therefore cannot be determined at the present time.
-Performance Fee upon Termination of Advisory Agreement - The Advisor If prior to Listing, an amount equal to 10% of the amount by which the appraised value of the Company's Properties (less indebtedness), plus the total distributions to shareholders from inception through the termination date, exceeds Invested Capital plus the Common Return.
+Subordinated Participation in Nonliquidating Net Sale Proceeds and Liquidating Distributions - The Advisor After all shareholders have received a return of their Invested Capital and their Common Return, then the Advisor is entitled to receive the following amounts: (a) an amount equal to the capital contributed by the Advisor to the Operating Partnership, (b) then, 10% of remaining Residual Proceeds available for distribution.

 Actual amounts are dependent upon results of operations and therefore cannot be determined at the present time.